cjoakim/azure-cosmosdb-hackathon/change_feed_functions.md

 # azure-cosmosdb-hackathon

-## Use the Change Feed with Azure Functions
+## Challenge 4 - Use the Change Feed with Azure Functions